ahmadalsajid/CrackTech/README.md

 * Add questions to their "Favorite" list or remove them.
     * Mark Favorite Question API: [Mark Question as Favorite API](#mark-question-as-favorite-api)
     * Remove Favorite Question API: [Remove Question as Favorite API](#remove-question-as-favorite-api)
-* Use a filter option at the top of the page to view only "Read" questions (e.g., if the user
-* has marked 10 questions as read, they will see only those 10).
+* Use a filter option at the top of the page to view only "Read" questions (e.g., if the user has marked 10 questions as read, they will see only those 10).
+    * All Read Questions API: [View All Read Question API](#view-all-read-question-api)
 * Filter for "Unread" questions, excluding those 10.
+    * All unread Questions API: [View All Unread Question API](#view-all-unread-question-api)
 * View all their "Favorite" questions.
     * All Favorite questions API: [View All Favorite Question API](#view-all-favorite-question-api)